DataHenHQ/documentations/source/high_level.rst

 Seeder
 ======

-Seeder script is a script that is executed at the start of any job, that allows you to enqueue URLs that needs to be fetched on by Datahen.
+Seeder script is a script that is executed at the start of any job, that allows you to enqueue URLs that needs to be fetched on by DataHen.

 To Add a seeder, you simply add the following to your config.yaml file: